Mom “Vacation.” Yeah, right.

 The bills are all paid, the checkbook balances to the penny.

-The car seats are moved, secured, and Texas State Trooper approved, we will make provisions at Texas-New Mexico border and again before venturing into Colorado.
+The car seats are moved, secured, and Texas State Trooper approved.

 I have books on Kindle, audio, paper, and Braille.

 I have downloads, uploads, backups, and zips.

 Our will is in order.
 In the event, we die in a fiery crash… please put this on my tombstone: She Packed Well.